PopovicMilica/causal_nets/README.md

         Maximum number of epochs for which neural network, that estimates propensity scores, will be trained.
         Default value is 5000.
+    seed_t: int or None, optional
+        Tensorflow seed number for the neural network that estimates propensity scores.
+Default value is None.

     Returns
     -------